-With no intention of creating a general theory of History, or of postulating a geographical determinism à la Buckle, and rather recognizing that all he could do was to speculate about "some aspects" of the geographical determinants of the historical process, Mackinder stressed that geography imposed precise limits upon human initiative, favoring some actions and rendering others difficult.
+With no intention of creating a general theory of History, or of postulating a geographical determinism a la Buckle, and rather recognizing that all he could do was to speculate about "some aspects" of the geographical determinants of the historical process, Mackinder stressed that geography imposed precise limits upon human initiative, favoring some actions and rendering others difficult.

-The geographical configuration of the Russian steppe had specially favored the action of nomadic hordes which, coming from the depths of Asia, rode through the area on horseback to invade Western Europe.
-The consequences of this had been portentous:
+The geographical configuration of the Russian steppe had specially favored the action of nomadic hordes which, coming from the depths of Asia, rode through the area on horseback to invade Western Europe.5 The consequences of this had been portentous:

 A repellent personality performs a valuable social function in uniting his enemies and it was under the pressure of external barbarism that Europe achieved her civilization.
+6 sparse, but in the aggregate considerable, population of horse-riding and camel-riding nomads."

-For a thousand years a series of horse-riding peoples emerged from Asia through the broad interval between the Ural mountains and the Caspian

-&lt;sup>4 Halford J. Mackinder, "The Geographical Pivot of History," Geographical Journal 23, no. 4 (April, 1904): 421-444.
+For a thousand years a series of horse-riding peoples emerged from Asia through the broad interval between the Ural mountains and the Caspian 4 Halford J. Mackinder, "The Geographical Pivot of History," Geographical Journal 23, no. 4 (April, 1904): 421-444.

-&lt;sup>5 "Thus the core of Euro-Asia, although mottled with desert patches, is on the whole a steppe-land supplying a wide-spread if often scanty pasture, and there are not a few riverfed oases in it, but it is wholly unpenetrated by waterways from the ocean.
-In other words, we have in this immense area all the conditions for the maintenance of a sparse, but in the aggregate considerable, population of horse-riding and camel-riding nomads."
-Ibid., 429.

-sea, rode through the open spaces of southern Russia, and struck home into Hungary in the very heart of the European peninsula, shaping by the necessity of opposing them the history of each of the great peoples around-the Russians, the Germans, the French, the Italians, and the Byzantine Greeks.
+5 "Thus the core of Euro-Asia, although mottled with desert patches, is on the whole a steppe-land supplying a widespread if often scanty pasture, and there are not a few river-fed oases in it, but it is wholly unpenetrated by waterways from the ocean.
+In other words, we have in this immense area all the conditions for the maintenance of a sea, rode through the open spaces of southern Russia, and struck home into Hungary in the very heart of the European peninsula, shaping by the necessity of opposing them the history of each of the great peoples around--the Russians, the Germans, the French, the Italians, and the Byzantine Greeks.
+7